Disney Television Animation: 2017–present: Animation resurgence, reboots, spin-offs of iconic properties and expansion

 In February 2020, the studio announced that they were working on The Proud Family: Louder and Prouder, a revival and sequel to the original 2001 series for Disney+.
 In October 2020, the studio ordered a new series Hamster & Gretel for Disney Channel.
-In November 2020, it was announced that Point Grey Pictures would produce a Darkwing Duck reboot with Disney TVA for Disney+.
+In November 2020, it was announced that Point Grey Pictures would produce a Darkwing Duck reboot with Disney TVA for Disney+ which would be greenlit in September 2026.
 The same month the studio debuted The Wonderful World of Mickey Mouse, a sequel series to the original Mickey Mouse (2013) series.

 Late 2021 and early 2022 saw several changes in management at Disney TVA, with former Blue Sky Studios executive Lisa Fragner joining as vice-president of development for Disney+ in November 2021, alongside longtime Disney TVA executive Elizabeth Waybright Taylor, who was also promoted as vice-president of development the same month.
 Fragner would oversee development on projects for Disney+, while Taylor would supervise Disney Channel projects.
 In February 2022, Sarah Finn was promoted to senior vice-president of production, overseeing physical production for projects across all three Disney networks.
 On July 22, 2022, Douglas Bensimon and Edward Mejia were both promoted to VP of current series; Bensimon will oversee development on original series, while Mejia will work on series based on preexisting Disney IP.

 In 2021, the studio would order a slate of original series, the first ones where Kiff, a co-production with Titmouse, Inc., Hailey's On It! and Primos for Disney Channel.
-Alice's Wonderland Bakery, Rise Up, Sing Out and Firebuds for Disney Jr..
-In August 2021, the studio would announce two new holiday movies Mickey's Tale of Two Witches and Mickey and Minnie Wish Upon a Christmas for Disney Jr. In December of that year the studio greenlit The Witchverse, a joint venture with Baobab Studios for Disney+.
+Alice's Wonderland Bakery, Rise Up, Sing Out and Firebuds for Disney Jr. In August 2021, the studio would announce two new holiday movies Mickey's Tale of Two Witches and Mickey and Minnie Wish Upon a Christmas for Disney Jr. In December of that year the studio greenlit The Witchverse, a joint venture with Baobab Studios for Disney+.

-In January 2022, the studio announced that they had begun production on Big City Greens The Movie: Spacecation for Disney Channel and Disney+.
+In January 2022, the studio announced that they had begun production on Big City Greens the Movie: Spacecation for Disney Channel and Disney+.
 In February 2022, it was reported that Disney TVA was developing an animated film based on Superfudge with AGBO for Disney+.
 The studio is also developing a film titled School for Sensitive Souls as part of former Disney Branded Television president Gary Marsh's overall deal with Disney.
-On November 2021, it was revealed that as part of Lisa Fragner's promotion as VP of development at Disney TVA an animated feature film adaptation of Confessions Of An Imaginary Friend was in the works.
+In November 2021, it was revealed that as part of Lisa Fragner's promotion as VP of development at Disney TVA an animated feature film adaptation of Confessions of an Imaginary Friend was in the works.